appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 # Vesper Achitecture

-The Vesper architecture is designed around the concept of creating a secure Persona for every Subject Entity within the system.
+The Vesper architecture is designed around the concept of creating a secure Persona for each Subject Entity (SE) within an eco-system.
 This Persona is characterized by its verifiability, privacy-preserving nature, tamper resistance, and auditability.
 It enables SEs to interact with other entities confidently, knowing that their claims and credentials are cryptographically secured and independently verifiable.
 The architecture ensures that sensitive information is protected while still allowing for seamless, trust-based exchanges between parties.

 The Vesper architecture employs the following key entities to manage and maintain these secure Personas:

 - Subject Entities (SEs): The organizations whose claims are being issued and verified within the system.
-- Issuing Agents (IAs): Trusted entities responsible for issuing verifiable credentials that establish the identity and claims of SEs.
 - Claim Agents (CAs): Entities that facilitate the exchange of claims between SEs and verify the validity of these claims.
 - Notary Agent (NA): A central authority that ensures the integrity, transparency, and auditability of interactions by maintaining a verifiable log of claims and transactions, ensuring tamper-proof records.

 ## High Level Flow

 The Vesper framework follows a high-level flow that involves the provisioning of the Subject Entity and the subsequent management of claims through different Claim Agents.
-This section outlines the primary interactions between the SE, the Issuing Agent (IA), the Telephone Number Claim Agent (TNCA), and other services.
-The flow ends with the SE making a phone call, with the relevant claims encapsulated in a Vesper PASSporT for verification by the Verification Service.
+This section outlines the primary interactions between the SE, the Vetting Claim Agent (VCA), the Right To Use Claim Agent (RTUCA), and potentially other Claim Agent services.
+The flow ends with the SE generating a Vesper PASSporT presentation in order to, for example, use with a STIR Authentication Service while making a phone call.
+This Vesper PASSporT presentation will include the relevant claims and selected disclosures intended for that call for verification by the Verification Service.

 This overview provides the context for more detailed explanations in subsequent sections.

 High-Level Flow:

-1. IA Provisions SE:
+1. VCA Provisions SE:
-   - The SE is first vetted by the IA, which performs KYC checks.
+   - The SE is first vetted by the VCA, which performs KYC checks.
    - Once the SE is validated, the event is captured in the Notary Agent (NA) via the Claim Graph (CG) and Transparency Service (TS).
    - The SE receives an SD-JWT containing the KYC claims and a Transparency Receipt, which are stored in the Vesper Wallet (VW).
-2. SE Contacts TNCA for Telephone Number Assignment:
+2. SE Contacts RTUCA corresponding to their Telephone Number Assignment:
-   - The SE interacts with the Telephone Number Claim Agent (TNCA) to obtain telephone numbers.
+   - The SE interacts with the Right To Use Claim Agent (RTUCA) to obtain telephone numbers.
-   - The TNCA assigns one or more TNs and records the event in the NA, returning an SD-JWT with the assigned TNs and a corresponding Transparency Receipt.
+   - The RTUCA claims and validates one or more TNs and records the event in the NA, returning an SD-JWT with the assigned TNs and a corresponding Transparency Receipt.
    - The SE stores this data in the VW.
 3. SE Contacts RCD Claim Agent for Rich Call Data:
    - The SE contacts the Rich Call Data Claim Agent to enrich the telephone call data.